 Responsible/Coordination: Brandt, M.

 Learning and Teaching Methods

 A written manuscript developped on a tablet PC and projected during the lecture.
 Additional power point presentations summarizing complicated details and state-of-the-art research results.
-An additional excercise to obtain a better comprehension of and familiarity with the lecture contents.
+An excercise is offered for the students to obtain a better comprehension of the lecture contents and to improve their familiarity with them.